Ayalwm/Ayalwm/README.md

 # Welcome to My GitHub!

-Hi there! 👋 I'm a passionate **4th-year Software Engineering student at Bahir Dar University**, with experience in **full-stack development** and **mobile app development**.
+Hi there! 👋 I'm a passionate **4th-year Software Engineering student at Bahir Dar University and a software developer intern at Simtrak Solutions, online, india**, with experience in **full-stack development** and **mobile app development**.
 I enjoy solving problems and building innovative solutions with the latest technologies.

 ## 🚀 About Me
 - 🌱 Interested in technologies like **react**, **Flutter**, **Node.js**, **Express**, **mongodb**, and **MySQL**.